The Ext algebra of a Brauer graph algebra: Introduction

 In particular, the ideal $I$ of a $d$-Koszul algebra $K{\mathcal Q}/I$ is generated by homogeneous elements of length $d$.
 Note that if $d=2$, we recover the usual (quadratic) Koszul algebras.
-It was shown in \cite{GMMVZ} that the Ext algebra of a $d$-Koszul algebra is finitely generated in degrees 0, 1 and 2; thus $d$-Koszul algebras are $\cK_2$ algebras.
 The $d$-Koszul Brauer graph algebras are fully determined in Theorem~\ref{thm:charac_Koszul}.

+It was shown in \cite{GMMVZ} that the Ext algebra of a $d$-Koszul algebra is finitely generated in degrees 0, 1 and 2; thus $d$-Koszul algebras are $\cK_2$ algebras in the sense of Cassidy and Shelton \cite{CS}.
+They define a graded algebra $A$ to be $\cK_2$ if its Ext algebra $E(A)$ is generated as an algebra in degrees 0, 1 and 2.
+In Theorem~\ref{thm:fg-ext}, we give a sufficient condition for the Ext algebra of a Brauer graph algebra to be finitely generated in degrees $0, 1$ and $2$.
+We then characterize the ${\mathcal K}_2$ Brauer graph algebras in Theorem~\ref{thm:notK2}.